Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Results

-In order to identify the boundary in the phase diagram separating the soft-ferromagnetic and ferromagnetic phases, we introduce a characteristic disordering time $\tau$.
-We define this quantity arbitrarily, but precisely, as the average time the system takes to reach the disordered state $m = 0$ starting from the completely ordered state $m = -1$.
-In the soft-ferromagnetic phase, the system is able to jump from one ordered state to the other.
-Therefore, starting from the ordered state $m = -1$, we expect that after a finite time (even in an infinite system) the system will cross the barrier $m = 0$ on its way to the opposite ordered state, $m = +1$.
-In the ferromagnetic phase, in contrast, the system is not able to escape from an ordered state, resulting in a jump time than tends to infinity as system size increases.
-This new kind of phase transition between a soft-ferromagnetic and a ferromagnetic phase is therefore characterized by the divergence of the characteristic time $\tau$.
-The colored lines in Fig.~\ref{fig:PhaseDiagram} separate, for a system of size $L = 100$, the region where the system can jump from $m = -1$ to $m = 0$ in a time less than $\taumax$ (which corresponds to the soft-ferromagnetic region), from the region in which the system is not able to make the transition (which corresponds to the ferromagnetic region).
+The colored lines in Fig.~\ref{fig:PhaseDiagram} separate, for a system of size $L = 100$, the region where the system can jump from $m = -1$ to $m = 0$ in a time less than $\taumax$ (which corresponds to the broad-ferromagnetic phase), from the region in which the system is not able to make the transition (which corresponds to the ferromagnetic phase).
 As the observation time $\taumax$ increases, the area of the ferromagnetic region decreases.
 Numerically, we cannot rule out the possibility that this region vanishes in the limit $\taumax \to \infty$, but we believe this is an unlikely scenario.
-Our results indicate that, for all practical purposes, the system exhibits both the soft-ferromagnetic and ferromagnetic phases.
-We note here that in experimental realizations of crystal growth phenomena, the time scale over which the field fluctuates (typically MHz frequency~\cite{Flanders}) is much shorter than the typical observation time.
-Additionally, in Supplemental Material~\ref{SM:meanfield}, we include numerical results obtained in the mean-field description that support the results in two dimensions presented here.
+Our results indicate that, for all practical purposes, the system exhibits both the broad-ferromagnetic and ferromagnetic phases.
+We note here that, in experimental realizations of crystal growth phenomena, the time scale over which the field fluctuates (typically MHz frequency~\cite{Flanders}) is much shorter than the typical observation time.

-The analysis of the average jump time introduced in this work proves to be a powerful method for inferring system properties.
-As detailed in Supplemental Material~\ref{SM:zexponent}, the calculation of this time enables the determination of the dynamic critical exponent, $z$, of the field-free Ising model, yielding results consistent with recent studies~\cite{Nightingale2000,Duclut2017,ADZHEMYAN2022}.
-Consequently, we believe that the analysis of the jump time constitutes an effective technique for uncovering various system properties, including phase behavior and the corresponding phase diagram.